 In accordance with the WEEE-2002/96/EC-Guidelines and similar, the manufacturer accepts returns of old devices and accessories for professional disposal.
 Transport costs are the responsibility of the sender.

-Send the devices to the manufacturer addresses shown in the table below.
+Send the devices in the original packaging to the manufacturer addresse: